2022 United States House of Representatives elections in Virginia

 The 2022 United States House of Representatives elections in Virginia were held on November 8, 2022, to elect the 11 U.S. representatives from the state of Virginia, one from each of the state's 11 congressional districts.
-The elections coincide with other elections to the House of Representatives.
+The elections coincided with other elections to the House of Representatives.
 Pursuant to state law, primaries organized through the Department of Elections were held on June 21, 2022 (the third Tuesday of June).
 However, some Republican firehouse primaries were held on dates as late as May 21, 2022.

 Redistricting

 Bipartisan Commission

 Following the passage of Question 1 in the 2020 elections, a bipartisan redistricting commission was created.
-The commission holds 16 members, 4 from the House of Delegates, 4 from the Senate of Virginia, and 8 citizens.
-The commission had within 60 days following the release of the 2020 census data or till July 1st, 2021, whichever is later, to approve a map.
-Then the map has to be approved by the General Assembly.
+The commission holds 16 members: four from the House of Delegates, four from the Senate of Virginia, and eight citizens.
+It had 60 days following the release of the 2020 census data or until July 1, 2021, whichever was later, to approve a map, which had to be approved by the General Assembly.

-Failure of the Commission

-As the 2020 census data was released on August 12th, 2021 the deadline was set to October 11th, 2021.
+As the 2020 census data was released on August 12, 2021 the deadline was set to October 11, 2021.
 Early in the commission meetings the Democrat and Republican sides both hired partisan map makers and legal advisers.
-The hiring of partisan map makers created worry they would cause the commission to become too partisan to create a jointly agreed compromise map.
-This was proved true after it became increasingly clear that the commission wouldn't create a Congressional map within the deadline after it failed to create any progress on a starting draft for the General Assembly maps, which it had solely focused on.
-The failure of the commission was shown even more clearly when on October 7th out of growing frustration from the lack of compromise, 3 Democratic members of the commission walked out, breaking any chance for a last-minute deal.
+This created worry they would cause the commission to become too partisan to create a compromise map.
+This was proved true after it became clear that the commission would not create a Congressional map within the deadline after it failed to create any progress on a starting draft for the General Assembly maps, which it had solely focused on.
+The failure of the commission was shown even more clearly when, out of growing frustration from the lack of compromise, three Democratic members of the commission walked out, breaking any chance of a deal.
 After the walkout no other progress was made and the deadline passed, handing the redistricting process over to the Virginia Supreme Court.